Forms and Funding

 - Fellows are expected to give a public presentation about their dissertation research to engage graduate students and faculty across the Humanities.

-Download the AY26 HC Dissertation Student Fellowship application form.
+Download a sample HC Dissertation Student Fellowship application form.

 Post-Doctoral Fellowships